 This tip defines virtual disks, explains the three main types of virtual disks and makes recommendations on when to use each type.

 The three virtual disk types A virtual disk has a .vmdk extension and consists of two files: a small text disk descriptor file that contains configuration parameters of a disk and a larger data file that contains the raw data of a virtual disk.
+For a more detailed breakdown of virtual machine disk files and what they do, read "Understanding the files that make up a VMware virtual machine."

 There are three main virtual disk file types that you can use with ESX : thick, thin and raw.